Layr-Labs/eigenda/api/builder/README.md

 # Caveats

 I've tested this on my m3 macbook.
 It's possible that the docker image may have trouble on other architectures.
 Please report any issues you encounter with this build process to the EigenDA team.
-The goal is to be arcihtecturally agnostic, but that isn't a priority in the very short term.
+The goal is to be architecturally agnostic, but that isn't a priority in the very short term.